Skogsøy Webshop Home Travel Gullfjell Contact

 Binoculars

 My Swarovski 10x42EL binoculars are quite simply the best thing I have ever bought.
 As most of my birding is done in open landscapes I chose the 10x magnification in preference to 8x.
 These binoculars accompany me everywhere.
+If you wear glasses, it is best to wear a pair with a flat frame and round lenses while using binoculars.
+Houston Lasik may also be an option for birders since Lasik surgery corrects many vision problems and often removes the need to wear glasses.

 One tip I have for birders wanting to bird on a family holiday, rather than full on birding trips is to use a "binocluar booster" which turns binoculars into a telescope.
 These handy devices do not give the same kind of good quality as a proper scope but they save weight and worries about theft (....hotel safes aren't that big!)
 AND they can give that added extra that may just save the day.
 Opticron and Swarovski both offer such products.